This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-How To Make Chicken Enchiladas
+How To Make Chicken Enchiladas Verde

-These step-by-step photos and instructions help you visualize how to make chicken enchiladas verde for one person.
+These photos and instructions help you visualize how to make chicken enchiladas verde for one person.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Fry the tortillas: Heat oil in a pan and fry each tortilla until lightly browned.
 Drain on paper towels.